 SAS Studio is the latest way you can access SAS.
 This newer interface allows users to reach SAS through a web browser, offering a number of unique ways that SAS can be optimized.
 At SAS Global Forum 2018, Lora Delwiche (Retired, University of California) and Susan J Slaughter (Avocet Solutions) gave the presentation, “SAS Studio: A New Way to Program in SAS.”
 This post reviews the paper, offering you insights of how to enhance your SAS Studio programming performance.

-This new interface is a popular one, as it is included in Base SAS and used for SAS University Edition and SAS OnDemand for Academics.
+This new interface is a popular one, as it is included in Base SAS and SAS OnDemand for Academics.
 It can be considered a self-serving system, since you write programs in SAS Studio itself that are then processed through SAS and delivered results.
 Its ease of accessibility from a range of computers is putting it in high demand – which is why you should learn how to optimize its use.

 How to operate